mathiasbynens/jsesc/README.md

 // → '[\n  \'Ich \u2665 B\xFCcher\',\n\  t\'foo \uD834\uDF06 bar\'\n]'
 ```

-This setting has no effect on the output for strings or regular expressions.
+This setting has no effect on the output for strings.

 #### `json`